Alice Mayshe Rowan of Mayshe-Mayshe

 Please give us a brief overview of your merchandise strategy and offerings over the last 12 months:

-Here’s what I’ve done over the last year (it wasn’t so much a planned strategy, as a working-it-out-as-I-go journey, which I’m still on!)
+Here’s what I’ve done over the last year.
+(It wasn’t so much a planned strategy, as a working-it-out-as-I-go journey, which I’m still on!)

 Please describe your best selling merchandise and your most unique/creative merchandise:

-I do also think that the t-shirt that I sold to my initial (pre-FSH) list deserves a mention, because it was quite a big deal to me that 6-7% of my list bought this off the back of my email marketing.
-Here’s the t-shirt: https://shop.mayshemayshe.com/products/mayshe-moth-t-shirt
+I do also think that the moth t-shirt that I sold to my initial (pre-FSH) list deserves a mention, because it was cool to me seeing the email marketing strategies working so well, even with a small list!

 My most unique merch items that I’ve sold this year are: